About the Podcast

 Have questions or comments?
 Please utilize our contact form.

 In 2007 he started the New York Skeptics Meetup.
 It was there that he met a fellow Skeptic who had bigger ambitions.
 Soon after that, with two other committed skeptics who shared the vision, he co-founded New York City Skeptics.
+He currently serves on the NYC Skeptics board as well as the Northeast Conference on Science & Skepticism organizing committee.

 Benny makes a living as a V.P. in Equities Technology at Barclays Capital in New York City.